metaknowledge/reduced_stack_size_datapack/README.md

 Copy the recipes and loot_tables folder from the current Minecraft jar version into the folder `presets/`.
 This is where the script will draw definitions from.
 Take a look at the config.json to see how to define items.
 Then run `python generator.py` to make the files.
 Copy everything here into your datapacks/ folder and run the /reload command.
 I haven't tested it for every item, so there's bound to be some edge cases.
+In anycase items can't stack together if they carry different max_stack_size properties, so the damage is minimal.